2008 United States presidential election in Vermont: Analysis

 Vermont was once the quintessential Yankee Republican state.
 It identified with the newly formed GOP in 1856 and remained in the Republican fold for over 130 years.
 From 1856 to 1988, it only voted for a Democrat once, in Lyndon Johnson's 44-state landslide of 1964.
 Vermont and Maine were the only states that Franklin D. Roosevelt didn't carry in any of his four elections.

-However, the brand of Republicanism practiced in the Green Mountain State has historically been a moderate one.
+However, the brand of Republicanism practiced in Vermont has historically been a moderate one.
 Coupled with an influx of more liberal newcomers from out of state, this made Vermont considerably friendlier to Democrats as the national GOP moved further to the right.
 After narrowly supporting George H. W. Bush in 1988, Vermont gave Bill Clinton a 16-point margin in 1992.
 Republicans have not seriously contested the state since then, and Vermont is now reckoned as part of a bloc of solidly blue states spanning most of the Northeast.

 The 2008 race kept this tradition going.
 Obama won with 67% of the vote to McCain's 30%.
 The state was called for Obama almost as soon as the polls closed, and was the first state called for Obama.
+Obama was the first Democrat to get over 70% of the vote in any Vermont county since 1964, and the first for either party since 1972.

 Vermont was Obama's second-best state and his best in the contiguous 48 states; only topped by the staggering 71% he received in Hawaii, the state where he was born.
-The Obama-Biden ticket won every county in the state, including several north eastern counties which had a history of voting Republican.
+The Obama-Biden ticket won every county in the state, including several northeastern counties which had a history of voting Republican.
 Obama also performed better than John Kerry in every county.
 As a measure of how Republican Vermont once was, George W. Bush was at the time the only Republican to win the White House without carrying Vermont.